 Please take a few moments to leave us a review on iTunes and follow us on Spotify, or leave a review on one of the other many podcasting sites that we’re on!
 Your support means a lot to us and helps us continue to produce episodes every month.
 Like all things Community, this too takes a village.

 For the past 15 years, Sarah-Jane Morris has been growing and nurturing developer communities at various stages of growth; at startups like Context IO and Keen IO, at high growth companies like Shopify, and at corporations like Intel.
 SJ’s audacious vision to make every developer community diverse, welcoming and sustainable inspired her to launch Listen Community Consulting in 2019.
-Alongside Listen, she’ll be joining HubSpot’s Developer Relations team as a Senior Program Manager in November.
+Alongside Listen, she joined HubSpot’s Developer Relations team as a Senior Program Manager in November 2019.

 As EVP of Product, Jesse Davis is responsible for the strategic direction of Devada’s product development initiatives and forward-looking research.
 Davis is a respected data expert, author and speaker in enterprise software, and has spent more than 20 years developing software that powers the world’s largest data driven systems and developer communities.